-Jaws theme song?
-Well, "Sharks" will remind your students of the scary movie theme.
-Perfect for beginner piano, students can learn this easy piano music as soon as they can recognize Middle C and B.
+Jaws theme song look-a-like "Sharks" will remind your students of the scary movie theme.
+Now with two "alphanote" versions, students can learn this easy piano music as soon as they can recognize Middle C and B.

 This free kids' sheet music is often the first piece I give my students for which they must actually read notes on the staff, instead of just using finger numbers (such as with "Mary Had a Little Lamb" or the black-key songs at the beginning of The Faber Piano Adventure Primer).

 Put expression into this song... slow and scary!

 When I introduce it, I like to play it very low on the piano, with lots of expression.
 It begins slowly with the ominous sound of a half-step, then picks up a little speed in line two.
 This definitely makes it sound like the Jaws theme song!
 When I get to the skip from C to A, I always give each "A" a bit of a push, to accentuate the unexpectedness of the melodic twist.
 Invariably students' eyes widen as they feel the mood!